Endometriosis Surgery in North Jersey

 Product names are trademarks or registered trademarks of Intuitive Surgical or their respective owners.
 See www.intuitive.com/trademarks.

-Schedule an Endometriosis Resection in Wayne, NJ Today!
+Schedule Your Endometriosis Resection in North Jersey Today!

 If you have been diagnosed with Endometriosis or have been recently diagnosed, contact Dr. Ali Ghomi to discuss the o endometriosis treatment best for you.
-For more information on how the da Vinci surgical system can treat your symptoms of endometriosis, please call (862) 657-3150 or request an appointment online to schedule an appointment at our urogynecology office in Wayne, NJ today.
+For more information on how the da Vinci surgical system can treat your symptoms of endometriosis, please call (862) 657-3150 or request an appointment online to schedule an appointment at our urogynecology office in North Jersey today.